carpentries-incubator/data-science-ai-senior-researchers/_episodes/07-Practical Considerations:Reporting-results.md

 | :--: |
 | Receiver Operator Characteristic (ROC) Curve.
 The y-axis shows True Positive Rate (TPR), also called sensitivity or recall.
 The x-axis is False Positive Rate (FPR) or 1 - specificity.
 The ROC curve plots the FPR against TPR for various thresholds, that is, the points along the blue curve.|

-The orange line indicates randomly choosing what class a sample should belong to.
-At all points sensitivity = 1 - specificity (or TPR = FPR).
+The orange dashed line shows the ROC curve of a purely random classifier.
+For such classifiers, `sensitivity = 1 - specificity` (or TPR = FPR) at all points.
 The blue curve shows the TPR vs FPR at all threshold values, and a the further the curve is shifted toward the top left of the graph (TPR=1,FPR=0).
 We can also calculate the *Area Under the Curve (AUC)* that allows us to see the the total aggregated measure of TPR and FPR over all thresholds and is often reported along with accuracy.

 <p align="center">
 <img src="../fig/ROC2.png" alt="drawing" width="400"/>